top of page

 PUBLICATIONS

-From gender and democracy to chemistry and consciousness, my writing spans disciplines — blending creative insight with academic rigor.
-Each piece reflects my curiosity about how people think, live, and change — whether through fiction that questions power, essays that dissect politics, or experiments that uncover invisible connections in science.
+From gender and democracy to science and society, my writing spans disciplines, blending creativity with academic rigor.
+Each piece reflects my curiosity about how people think, live, and change, whether through fiction that questions power or research that analyzes theories.

 kate-mishchankova-fDoHUtStzJA-unsplash.jpg